- Match Centre

 Raising standards across grassroots football

 The FA Charter Standard programme has been assessing the ability of leagues to provide a high-quality, safe and enjoyable football experience against a standard set of criteria for the last 12 years (20 years in the case of clubs).
-It also encourage leagues to continuously develop through on-going support from County FA staff, as well as review and progress a league development plan.
+It also encourages leagues to continuously develop through on-going support from County FA staff, as well as review and progress a league development plan.

-After 20 years of running Charter Standard, the FA have updated the programme in order to remain fit for purpose, and has been re-branded as England Football Accreditation starting in 2021.
+After 20 years of running Charter Standard, the FA have updated the programme in order to remain fit for purpose, and has re-branded as England Football Accreditation starting in 2021.

 For more information and resources visit the England Football information pages .